somaticbits/Superside/README.md

    `npm install`
 4. Start the frontend and backend servers (in each folder):
    `npm run dev`
+5. Additionally, add your OpenAI API key to an `.env` file in the `backend` folder.

 ### Notes
 SparQL queries can be added or customised in the `src/queries.ts` file.